uyuni-project/uyuni-docs/modules/administration/pages/troubleshooting/tshoot-suma-installation-public-cloud.md

 1. {productname} Server provisioned in {aws} uses relevant AMI for {byos}

-2. Separate Storage for Spacewalk, PostgreSQL and Cache.
-(Size of the partition depends on the repository to be synced.)
+2. Separate storage for spacewalk, {postgresql} and cache.
+  The size of the partition depends on the repository to be synchronized.

 3. Set up {productname} using [command]``yast2 susemanager_setup``.